duckyPad/DuckStack/README.md

 * negative shift counts?
 * POW negative exponent?
 * allow inline comments?
-* GOTO_PROFILE works with both string names, expressions, and numbers
+* GOTO_PROFILE works with both string names, numbers, and a single variable.
+NO EXPREESIONS, assign to a variable beforehand!
 * SKIP_PROFILE n, jump ahead or back n profiles.
 Preprocess PREVP AND NEXTP into it

 ## Done